 I am an Assistant Professor in Political Science at Boston University.
-I study comparative politics and the political economy of development, with a particular focus on electoral accountability, political violence, and democratic erosion.
-My research has been supported by the MacMillan Center for International and Area Studies, the Leitner Program in International and Comparative Political Economy, and the Yale Council on African Studies.
+I study comparative politics with a focus on democracy, political violence, and electoral accountability.
 I completed my Ph.D. in the Department of Political Science at Yale University, where my dissertation was awarded the APCG-Lynne Rienner Best Dissertation in African Politics in 2017 by the African Politics Conference Group, a section of the American Political Science Association and African Studies Association.

 I previously worked on global health policy research at the Center for Global Development and in the microfinance sector in Tanzania, and I've served as a consultant for the Transparency and Accountability Initiative and MSI.